Accessing SQL Server from Oracle with Database Gateway for ODBC (DG4ODBC)

 table@linkname

-If you have any problems configuring DG4ODBC for use with Easysoft ODBC drivers, please contact the Easysoft support team ().
+If you have any problems configuring DG4ODBC for use with an Easysoft ODBC driver, contact the Easysoft support team ().

-If you are using a Unicode ODBC driver such as the SQL Server ODBC driver, ensure these parameters and values are present in your DG4ODBC init file:
+If you're using a Unicode ODBC driver such as the SQL Server ODBC driver, ensure these parameters and values are present in your DG4ODBC init file:

 HS_LANGUAGE = language_territory.code_page